 Milken’s Homecoming has evolved significantly over the years.
 Initially centered around a basketball game, the event transitioned to a football game six years ago, reflecting the community’s growing enthusiasm for the sport.
 The eagerness for the carnival has also grown, with students looking forward to the fun and games that accompany the Homecoming football match.

-“Homecoming is one of our biggest events for Milken,” noted Division 11/12 Dean and House-Leader and Chemistry Teacher Mr. Rainer.
+“Homecoming is one of our biggest events for Milken,” noted Division 11/12 Dean, House-Leader, and Chemistry Teacher Mr. Philip Rainer.

 Each year, the carnival transforms the campus into a vibrant hub of activity, making it a cherished tradition for students and alumni alike.

-On September 20th, a designated Town Meeting for the Fall Pep Rally ignited excitement for the upcoming events.
-The introduction of the new Wildcat mascot added a fresh layer of enthusiasm while the celebration of all fall sports teams created an inclusive atmosphere.
+On September 20th, a designated Town Meeting for the Fall Pep Rally ignited passion for the upcoming events.
+The introduction of the new Wildcat mascot added a fresh layer of student interest while the celebration of all fall sports teams created an inclusive atmosphere.

 Ashton Zahabian (‘25), the new Milken mascot, shared his zeal, stating, “Being the Milken Mascot was a great experience because I brought spirit to Milken, and I shared smiles amongst the students and adults at the pep rally when I was introduced for the first time.”